-- 1.4.1 The fabricator shall obtain and maintain plant accreditation from one of the following organizations: - 1.4.1.1 International Accreditation Service (IAS). - 1.4.1.2 American Welding Society (AWS) per AWS QC17: Specification for AWS Accreditation of Certified Welding Fabrications. - 1.4.1.3 Canadian Welding Bureau (CWB) per CSA W47.1: Certification of companies for fusion welding of steel, Division 1. - 1.4.2 In lieu of Section 1.4.1 above, DSA may accept accreditation by other nationally recognized evaluation services or accreditation bodies, equivalent to those listed above; however, DSA acceptance of this accreditation must be obtained prior to fabrication. - 1.4.3 The fabrication plant shall have a minimum of five years of documented continuous experience in the fabrication of folding and telescopic seating. - 1.4.4 Documentation showing evidence of valid accreditation and experience shall be submitted to DSA for initial acceptance and upon subsequent renewals.
+1.4.1 The fabricator shall obtain and maintain plant accreditation from one of the following organizations:

+1.4.1.1 International Accreditation Service (IAS).

+1.4.1.2 American Welding Society (AWS) per AWS QC17: Specification for AWS Accreditation of Certified Welding Fabrications.

+1.4.1.3 Canadian Welding Bureau (CWB) per CSA W47.1: Certification of Companies for Fusion Welding of Steel, Division 1.

+1.4.2 In lieu of Section 1.4.1 above, DSA may accept accreditation by other nationally recognized evaluation services or accreditation bodies, equivalent to those listed above; however, DSA acceptance of this accreditation must be obtained prior to fabrication.

+1.4.3 The fabrication plant shall have a minimum of five years of documented continuous experience in the fabrication of folding and telescopic seating.

+1.4.4 Documentation showing evidence of valid accreditation and experience shall be submitted to DSA for initial acceptance and upon subsequent renewals.
 The required documentation shall be sent to DSA at the following address:

-ATTN: Laboratory Evaluation and Acceptance (LEA) Program DSA Headquarters 1102 Q Street.
-Suite 5100 Sacramento, CA 95811
+ATTN: Laboratory Evaluation and Acceptance (LEA) Program DSA Headquarters 1102 Q Street, Suite 5100 Sacramento, CA 95811

-1.4.5 Changes in a fabrication plant's accreditation status requires DSA acceptance prior to fabrication.
+1.4.5 Any change to a fabrication plant's accreditation status requires DSA acceptance prior to fabrication.